Canada

 The view of the eastern part of downtown Montreal.

 Sainte-Catherine Street is one of the most famous streets in Montreal.
-Although mostly known for its world-class shopping and night clubs, this rainbow-coloured stretch of Sainte-Catherine Street marks the Gay Village, a vibrant artsy neighbourhood east of downtown.
+Although mostly known for its world-class shopping and nightclubs, this rainbow-coloured stretch of Sainte-Catherine Street marks the Gay Village, a vibrant artsy neighbourhood east of downtown.

 Jacques Cartier Bridge as seen from Old Port Montreal.